 Boxing is an intense sport that creates substantial aerobic exercise and stress on the body.
-With each punch or other movement in boxing, you place demand on your muscles, especially in your arms and hands.
+With each punch and block in boxing, you place demand on your muscles, especially in your shoulders, arms and hands.

-If hands continue shaking well after the event or practice session has completed, there may be other underlying reasons for your hands shaking.
-While it's important to see your doctor to get a full evaluation and diagnosis.
+If your hands continue shaking well after the event or practice session has completed, there may be other underlying reasons for your hands shaking after boxing.
+It's important to see your doctor to get a full evaluation and diagnosis.

 Possible reasons may include simple essential tremors or in rare cases, the beginning of Parkinson's disease.
 Only your doctor can give you a full idea of what may be causing your hands to shake and how to treat it.